 Kidnappings remain a security concern throughout the country.
-Since the beginning of 2013, several high-profile kidnappings have occurred involving U.S. citizens.
-Kidnappings of foreign nationals and attacks against Nigerian police forces in Lagos State and the Niger Delta region continued to affect personal security for those traveling in these areas.
-Criminals or militants have abducted foreign nationals, including U.S. citizens, from off-shore and land-based oil facilities, residential compounds, and public roadways.
-Nine foreign nationals have died in connection with these abductions, including three killed by their captors during military-led rescue raids.
+Kidnappings are orchestrated by Islamic extremists, predominately in the North, and for ransom by criminal elements in the South.
+Several high-profile kidnappings occurred in 2014-2015 involving U.S. citizens and other foreign nationals.
+In September 2014, two U.S citizens were kidnapped in Port Harcourt in two separate incidents.
+In February 2015, a U.S. citizen was kidnapped in Kogi state.
+In May 2015, two U.S. citizens were kidnapped in Ondo and Anambra states in separate incidents.
+Kidnappings of foreign nationals and attacks against Nigerian police forces in Lagos state and the Niger Delta region continued to affect personal security for those traveling in these areas.
+Criminals or militants have abducted foreign nationals, including U.S. citizens, from off-shore and land-based oil facilities, residential compounds, airports, and public roadways.
 Local authorities and international corporations operating in Nigeria assert that the number of kidnapping incidents throughout Nigeria remains under-reported.
 Attacks by pirates off the coast of Nigeria in the Gulf of Guinea have increased substantially in recent years.
 Armed gangs have boarded both commercial and private vessels to rob travelers.
 The Nigerian Navy has limited capacity to respond to criminal acts at sea.

 Violent crimes occur throughout the country.
 U.S. citizen visitors and residents have experienced armed muggings, assaults, burglaries, armed robberies, car-jackings, rapes, kidnappings, and extortion.
 Home invasions also remain a serious threat, with armed robbers accessing even guarded compounds by scaling perimeter walls, accessing waterfront compounds by boat, following residents or visitors, or subduing guards to gain entry to homes or apartments.
 Law enforcement authorities usually respond slowly or not at all and provide little or no investigative support to victims.
 U.S. citizens, other foreign nationals, and Nigerians have experienced harassment and shakedowns at checkpoints and during encounters with Nigerian law enforcement officials.